-CyberSoft includes all supported UNIX platforms on the VSTK/P CD-ROM.
+CyberSoft includes all supported UNIX platforms on the product downloads page of MyCybersoft.

-The most important thing to remember is that VSTK/P is locked to a server by Node name.
-If you are not violating your license agreement then all you should have to do is insure that your new server has the same Node name as the old server.
-First remove the VSTK/P from the old server, while saving the LICENSE file, then reinstall VSTK/P from the CD-ROM on to the new server.
+The most important thing to remember is that VSTK is locked to a server by node name.
+If you are not violating your license agreement then all you should have to do is insure that your new server has the same node name as the old server.
+First remove VSTK from the old server, while saving the LICENSE file, then reinstall VSTK on to the new server.
 Then copy the LICENSE file to the new machine.
 After all these steps are completed everything should work fine.

-If you are running the same operating system and keep the Node name the same then VFind should continue to run without interruption.
-If you upgrade the operating system it should continue to operate but that cannot be determined since it is under the control of the operating system manufacturer.
+If you are running the same operating system and keep the node name the same, then VFind should continue to run without interruption.

 You can upgrade to the latest version of VSTK for free if your maintenance and support contract is up to date.

-If your maintenance and support has expired you will need to bring it up to date before you will be able to update your version of VSTK.
+If your maintenance and support has expired you will need to renew your contract before you will be able to update your version of VSTK.